NetworkGraphs/graphysics/README.md

 What is already available
 * Layout
   * stochastic cost driven centrality placement
+  * cost based edge intersection avoidance
   * Nodes physical collisions, no overlap
   * Neighborhood interaction forces
   * step by step demo layout with colred cost samples
+* Grouping
+  * group is a vertex with special edge relation "group"
+  * allows all sorts of grouping, hierarchical and cross groups
+  * Graph mutation to group and ungroup vertices
+* Update Graph
+  * Drag and drop .graphml and .json in Graphson Format
 * SVG
   * shadows and light filters
   * inline html and css with classes